hydroframe/subsettools/docs/getting_started.md

 ## Things you can do with SubsetTools

 SubsetTools is a package that leverages the [HydroData](https://www.hydroframe.org/hydrodata) platform and API to automate a number of data tasks.
 These currently include subsetting (clipping) large data products in space or in time.
 For example, static products like a Digital Elevation Model (DEM) or time-varying products like meterological forcing data such as precipitation or temperature can be clipped and formatted using the example workflows.
-SubsetTools also rapidly accelerates model development and can clip and formulate all the inputs to run a hydrologic model, for example over a HUC in the US for water year.
+SubsetTools also rapidly accelerates model development and can clip and formulate all the inputs to run a hydrologic model, for example over a HUC in the US for a water year.

 ## Building a ParFlow run from a template runscript

-One of the primary workflows for SubsetTools is to automate build an integrated hydrologic simulation over the Continental US (CONUS).
-In addition to static model inputs, the HydroData platform also has four-decades of hourly forcing at 1km resolution.
+One of the primary workflows for SubsetTools is to automate building an integrated hydrologic simulation over the Continental US (CONUS).
+In addition to static model inputs, the HydroData platform also has four decades of hourly forcing at 1km resolution.
 Currently, we support the integrated hydrology model [ParFlow](https://www.parflow.org) coupled to CLM, [PFCLM](https://www.hydroframe.org/parflow-resources).

-Using SubsetTools you can automatically generate ParFlow inputs (e.g. a `.pfidb` or `.yaml` file) from a python script using pftools keys.
-The template runscripts provided with the subsettools package are all in .yaml format and provide examples of common use configurations for ParFlow.
+Using SubsetTools you can automatically generate ParFlow inputs (e.g. a `.pfidb` or `.yaml` file) from a Python script using pftools keys.
+The template runscripts provided with the SubsetTools package are all in .yaml format and provide examples of common use configurations for ParFlow.
 You may use these as a template for a ParFlow run that most closely meets the specifications of the model you are trying to build.

 We recommend a user select a template runscript corresponding to following three guidelines: